hwayne/learntla-v2/docs/beginner/operators.rst

 IF-THEN-ELSE
 ------------

 We have three keywords for structuring expressions.
-These are `LET` statements, `case statements <case>`, and conditionals.
+These are `let` statements, `case statements <case>`, and conditionals.
 We'll be introducing the first two later: LET statements are much more useful after we can write some basic operators, while case statements are fairly uncommon in TLA+ practice.
 That leaves conditionals:

 ::